 Central Coconut Grove is compact and walkable, with a movie theatre, shops and restaurants – including two of the city’s best-known malls, CocoWalk and Streets of Mayfair – and plentiful parking.
 An inviting place for Sunday brunch, the neighbourhood is also a University of Miami hangout.

-Find more accommodation options to stay in Coconut Grove
+Where to stay in Coconut Grove:

 Miami’s flourishing Design District was originally a pineapple plantation owned by Theodore Moore, the “Pineapple King of Florida”.
 On a whim, he opened a furniture showroom on NE 40th Street and soon created what became known as Decorators’ Row.
 During Miami’s Art Deco building boom of the 1920s and 1930s, this was the centre of the city’s design scene, filled with wholesale interior stores selling furniture and flooring.